Wildlife experiences are around every corner in Tasmania, with something for every family member, writes Dani Wright.

 We're part of a convoy of Pennicott Wilderness Journeys boats and their skippers banter with each other over the radios: "Go a bit closer, get them soaked — go on, Andrew, give it to them," operations manager Mick urges the skipper on the boat nearest us.

 Later, Andrew radios Mick excitedly: "What you got, what you got?"
-We've slowed down for a closer look at a rare seabird, but it' sometimes a whale or pod of dolphins that's the treasure find.
+We've slowed down for a closer look at a rare seabird, but it's sometimes a whale or pod of dolphins – it's a kind of marine treasure hunt.

 The biggest excitement of the day is when we get to the Australian fur seals at The Friars.
 The group of islets is home to large adult seals and we watch as they struggle up the rocks to flop down, necks bending as far back as possible to worship the sun, their babies rolling on their backs in the water with flippers playfully covering their faces.

 Back on dry land, we finally experience the region's gourmet delights.
 Chunky fresh bread rolls with thick slabs of smoked salmon and hearty soup warm us up before we're back on the short journey to Hobart, where more good food is waiting at Tavern 42 Degrees South (known to locals as T42).

 Priding themselves on "locally sourced food, seafood, eclectic wines, good beers, and fun spirits", the staff recommend a pinot noir from Tasmania's Tamar Valley, matched with brown rice and halloumi salad, beetroot, currants and spinach — the perfect combination of delicious flavours and crunchy textures.